hwzi/XC-Module-Dumper/README.md

 # XignCode Module Dumper
-Uploaded for research purposes and so we can develop IoT and such.
+Uploaded for IoT research purposes.

 ## Disclaimer
-This repository is for academic purposes, the use of this software is your responsibility.
+This repository is for academic purposes, the use of this is your responsibility.